Th3BlackHole/Praise-Unto-XHUL/README.md

 There is a way to have a consistent set of instructions, in "Random.h" set the global variable at line 13 to true.
 Some features may not work properly currently: Loops, If statements

-Esolang wiki: <To Be Created when I have time>
+Esolang wiki: (To be created when I have time)

 Have fun Embrace the chaos, even if XHUL decided not to run your program